bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 # Dao.Casino Presale Contract Audit (Work In Progress)

 Bok Consulting Pty Ltd has been retained by [Dao.Casino](https://dao.casino/) to audit the Ethereum contract to be used in Dao.Casino's upcoming crowdsale.

-Bok Consulting Pty Ltd commissioned an independent code review by Darryl Morris which can be found at [DarrylMorris-Audit-DaoCasinoICO.md](DarrylMorris-Audit-DaoCasinoICO.md).
+The [audit of Dao.Casino's original contracts](README-Original.md) found quite a few issues to do with trustlessness and the convoluted nature of the code.

-When reading Darryl's report, please take into account that he did not know there was no minimum funding level for the crowdsale.
+A [new crowdsale contract](contracts/DaoCasinoToken.sol) was proposed by Bok Consulting Pty Ltd and this contract will be used for Dao.Casino's crowdsale.
+This report is a self-audit of the new contracts.

 From [DAO.Casino Announces Terms of its Token Sale to be held June 29](https://medium.com/@dao.casino/dao-casino-announces-terms-of-its-token-sale-to-be-held-june-29-5125375f4aeb), this crowdsale has the following parameters: